1988 Winnetka attacks: Marriage and divorce

-In September 1986, Russell accused Dann of stabbing him in his sleep with an icepick, barely missing his heart, despite not having seen his attacker.
+In September 1986, Russell accused Laurie of stabbing him in his sleep with an icepick, barely missing his heart, despite not having seen his attacker.
 Police decided not to press charges based on a medical report which suggested that the injury might have been self-inflicted, as well as Russell's abrasive attitude towards investigators and a failed polygraph test.
-Russell and his family continued to receive harassing phone calls, and Dann was arrested for calls made to Russell's sister.
+Russell and his family continued to receive harassing phone calls, and Laurie was arrested for abusive calls made to Russell's sister.
 The charges were dropped due to lack of evidence.

-In February 1987, Laurie and Russell agreed to split the profit from selling their house, $10,000 for legal fees, and $1,250 a month for three years.
-Just before their divorce was finalized in April, Dann accused Russell of raping her.
-There were no physical signs supporting Laurie's claim, although she passed two polygraph tests.
-In May, Dann accused Russell of placing an incendiary device in her home.
-She showed police an un-exploded Molotov cocktail she said was placed in her house and a lit candle had been set up to activate its fuse.
+In February 1987, Laurie and Russell agreed to split the profit from selling their house,as well as $10,000 for Laurie's legal fees, and $1,250 a month paid to Laurie for three years.
+Just before their divorce was finalized in April, Laurie accused Russell of raping her.
+There was no physical evidence supporting Laurie's claim, although she passed two polygraph tests.
+In May, Laurie accused Russell of placing an incendiary device in her home.
+She showed police an intact Molotov cocktail she said was placed in her house and claimed a lit candle had been set up to activate its fuse.
 She also said a window screen was cut out.
-Police failed to find anything incriminating in Russell's car.
+Police failed to find anything to incriminate Russell.
 No charges were filed against him for either incident.
-Dann's parents believed her claims and supported her throughout.
+Laurie's parents believed her claims and supported her throughout.
 By this time, she was being treated by another psychiatrist for OCD and a "chemical imbalance"; the psychiatrist told police that he did not think Laurie was suicidal or homicidal.